-Food and drink are not permitted inside the classrooms, other than 50cl bottles of water.
+Food are not permitted inside the classrooms.

 The possession, distribution and consumption of alcoholic beverages in any physical area of the TAI School of the Arts, including the main entrance and its immediate outdoor premises, is not permitted.

 4.3.
 Punctuality